Imprint of the seesaw mechanism on feebly interacting dark matter and the baryon asymmetry

 In summary, we have shown that the conventional type-I seesaw scenario itself has the potential to offer a FIMP type of dark matter in the form of lightest RHN, the relic density of which is mainly governed by decay of the SM gauge bosons in the electroweak symmetry broken phase.
-With the hypothesis that in the limit of zero lightest active neutrino mass, the dark matter is absolutely stable implies that production and stability of the dark matter both are effectively controlled by the tiny active neutrino mass.
-The proposal predicts an upper bound on this lightest neutrino mass as $m_1 \lesssim {\mathcal{O}}$(10$^{-12}$) eV which makes it falsifiable if future experiments succeeds to probe such value.
-In this way, the smallness of couplings involved in a generic FIMP type model, related to dark matter production, can now be connected with the lightness of $m_1$.
+With the hypothesis that in the limit of zero lightest active neutrino mass the dark matter is absolutely stable, implies that production and stability of the dark matter both are effectively controlled by the tiny active neutrino mass.
+The proposal predicts an upper bound on this lightest neutrino mass as $m_1 \lesssim {\mathcal{O}}$(10$^{-12}$) eV which makes it falsifiable if ongoing (or future) experiments such as KATRIN \cite{Aker:2021exx} and PROJECT-8 collaboration \cite{Esfahani:2017dmu} succeed to probe it.
+In this way, the smallness of couplings involved in a generic FIMP type model, related to dark matter production, can now be connected with the lightness of active neutrino mass $m_1$.
 While we find the DM mass $\sim$ 1 keV- 1 MeV satisfies the correct relic density as well as the stringent limits from X-ray observation, the dark matter phenomenology does not restrict the mass scales of two other heavy RHNs.
 Then we incorporate the flavor leptogenesis scenario to show that they can be $\sim 10^{9-10}$ GeV to explain the baryon asymmetry of the universe.
 So the minimal set-up of type-I seesaw can simultaneously address the origin of neutrino mass, non-thermal production of dark matter and matter-antimatter asymmetry without any additional fields.
-We have also calculated the contributions to lepton flavor violating decays.
-The most relevant branching ratio corresponding to $\mu \rightarrow e\gamma$ is found to be $\sim 10^{-15}$ ($ 10^{-41}$) corresponding to Fig.\ref{fig:relic} (Fig.\ref{fig:relic2}) which is below the present experimental limit.
-The contributions to $0 \nu \beta\beta$ turns out to be insignificant.
+The presence of active-sterile neutrino mixing in the set-up is suggestive of the rare lepton flavor violating decays.
+The most relevant branching ratio in this context is related to $\mu \rightarrow e\gamma$ which turns out to be function of active-sterile neutrino mixing $V$ as well as RHN masses $M_i$.
+Employing values of $M_i$ (used in producing Fig.\ref{fig:relic} or Fig. \ref{fig:lepto}) and corresponding $V$ elements, the branching ratio of $\mu \rightarrow e\gamma$ is found to be negligibly small compared to the present experimental limit \cite{MEG:2016leq}.
+We also evaluate the effective neutrino mass parameter involved in the half-life of neutrinoless double beta decay (function of $m_i$, lepton mixing angles and phases) and find it to be insignificant.